strongloop/strongloop.com2/_posts/2017-09-30-API-first-hackathon-IBM-watson-strongloop-bluemix.md

 Our IBM Evangelist Team will be there to provide support and see how attendees do with LoopBack and Watson.
 We're excited to see the results!

-You can register, read the schedule, and learn about requirements and elibility [here](https://mm-api-first-hackathon-sf.devpost.com/).
+You can register, read the schedule, and learn about requirements and eligibility [here](https://mm-api-first-hackathon-sf.devpost.com/).
 Happy hacking!

 ## What's Next?